After6Services/mt-plugin-cleansweep/README.md

 directive and place it in your `httpd.conf` or in an `.htaccess` file.
 Restart the web server, if necessary.

+Also in Plugin Settings, use the Append Requested URL checkbox to include a `target` argument with the original URL.

 # Use